ron-matt163/acr_data_collection/README.md

 3. Go inside the src/ directory and run main.py (`cd src && python3 main.py`)

 The list of repositories from which the data is going to be collected was obtained from https://github.com/aiopsplus/Carllm

+TODO:
+1. Some major changes would have to be made in the review comment and commit message extraction logic.
+Create a dictionary that maps the commit message corresponding to a review comment to the list of review comments (the comment body, position and file) under that commit.
+Iterate through the commit IDs in this dictionary to find overlaps between code diffs in each of these commits and the review comment position.
+If such an overlap exists, the code diff entry would have both: review comments and a commit message, resolving our current problems.